· Ivelin Kozarev · Sales Strategy · 6 min read

 Again.

 It’s 4 PM on a Thursday.
-You’ve got three new clients starting next week, and each one wants to “interview” their assigned reps.
+Three new clients start next week, and each wants to interview their assigned reps.
 One client specifically asked to hear “sample cold calls” before they’ll approve the kickoff.

 Sound familiar?